 - If there’s more than one of you play it safe and print out a plane ticket for them too

 - Keep a working pen with your tickets (you’ll need it at immigration)

 - Get all the receipts for any souvenirs you are carrying in your hand luggage

 - If you don’t have any receipts rush to a local store and pay them 100 rupees for another receipt or alternatively just pack the items into your main baggage

 - Book a taxi with your hotel or guest house the night before if you are leaving early the next morning

 - It goes without question: Leave early

 - International flight check-in opens 3 -4 hours before departure

-- If there’s a public strike then the airport usually has buses departing from outside the Moroccan embassy just before Kantipath (see my online guide to Kathmandu for more)
+- If there’s a public strike then the airport usually has buses departing from outside the Moroccan embassy at TriDevi just before Kantipath (see my online guide to Kathmandu for more)

 - Have your plane ticket ready in case security want to see it when you drive into the airport